bbcf/bs/doc/source/plugins.rst

 Make the corresponding ``yapsy`` file :class:`ExampleFilesSelection.yapsy-plugin`::

     [Core]
-    Name = ExampleFilesSelection
+    Name = Test
-    Module = ExampleFilesSelection
+    Module = Test

     [Documentation]
     Author = Jarosz Yohan
-    Version = 0.1
+    Version = 1.0.0
     Website = http://github.com/yjarosz
-    Description = Test plugin to select files on a form and fetch them in your service.
+    Description = Test plugin to put a threshold on a track

 This one is used to describe your plugin and to tell ``Yapsy`` which plugin to take.